Skip Ribbon Commands

 Careers Contact Live Chat

-Urban Centres
+Complete Communities and Urban Centres

 Urban centres are transit-oriented communities with diverse populations, a range of employment opportunities, public spaces, and lively cultural and entertainment amenities.
 These characteristics make urban centres ideal locations to direct and accommodate growth in our region.

 Metro Vancouver has a network of 26 connected urban centres ranging in size and character.
 The Metro Core and Surrey Metro Centre are the two largest centres in the region.
-Following those, are seven other Regional City Centres that act as activity hubs and support rapid transit infrastructure, like the SeaBus, Rapid Bus, and SkyTrain.
+Following those are seven other Regional City Centres that act as activity hubs and support rapid transit infrastructure, including the SeaBus, Rapid Bus, and SkyTrain.
 The smaller, Municipal Town Centres are diverse, with some showcasing the region’s diverse history and culture, while others are emerging as dense transit supportive hubs.
 Frequent transit development areas (FTDAs) are additional locations for growth, providing services and amenities to a more local population, while supporting rapid transit investment in both the immediate and longer term.

-In Metro 2050, the Regional Growth Strategy, urban centres and frequent transit development areas (FTDAs) are considered “Growth Overlays” meaning the underlying land use designation is unchanged but there is an additional expectation that higher levels of housing and job growth will take place in these areas.
+In Metro 2050, the Regional Growth Strategy, urban centres and frequent transit development areas (FTDAs) are considered “growth overlays” meaning the underlying land use designation is unchanged but there is an additional expectation that higher levels of housing and job growth will take place in these areas.
 Policies related to urban centres and FTDAs can be found under Strategy 1.2 in Metro 2050.

 Regional City Centre Profiles